kaansenol5/random_art_generator/README.md

 press keys on the keyboard and some odd things happen.

 # Issues
-1. I actually do not know why this works
+1. I *still* do not know why this works
 2. It has a using 1.3GB's of ram problem
 3. It is kinda slow